Probate Q&A Series

 Procedure to Petition for Reopening

-To reopen a closed estate, you must file a verified petition in the same county where probate occurred.
+To reopen a closed estate, you must file a petition in the same county where probate occurred.
 The petition should:

 • Identify the estate by name and file number;